nholthaus/units/README.md

   compiles to no machine code.
 A quantity is a trivially-copyable value the size of its underlying type.
 - **Dimensional checking.** Adding a length to a time, or assigning an area to a length, is a compile error.
 The dimensional analysis is performed by the type system.
+- **Decibel and logarithmic scales.** A unit's scale is part of its type.
+Alongside the default linear scale, `decibel_scale` provides `dBW`, `dBm`, and the dimensionless `dB`, with scale-correct arithmetic — adding decibels multiplies the underlying linear quantities.
+A decibel-scale unit requires a floating-point underlying type.
 - **Diagnostics.** A dimensional error names the unit type (`meters<double>`) rather than the `conversion_factor<...>` template.
 See [Type errors](#type-errors).
 - **Trivial integration.** Header-only, no dependencies, one `#include`.
 Drop in the headers, or consume